 Package Order is intended for a cash transfer prior to it leaving the funding source.
-This function will associate an Order with Containers, which in turn allows both tracking of the containers and later alerts to carrier personnel if they attempt to deliver too many or too few containers with an order.
+This function will associate an Order with Containers, which in turn allows both tracking of the containers and later alerts carrier personnel if they attempt to deliver too many or not enough containers with an order.